manticoresoftware/manticoresearch/manual/Creating_a_table/NLP_and_tokenization/Morphology.md

 jieba_hmm = {0|1}
 ```

 Enable or disable HMM in the Jieba segmentation tool.
-Optional; the default is 1.
+Optional; the default is 0.

 In Jieba, the HMM (Hidden Markov Model) option refers to an algorithm used for word segmentation.
 Specifically, it allows Jieba to perform Chinese word segmentation by recognizing unknown words, especially those not present in its dictionary.

 Jieba primarily uses a dictionary-based method for segmenting known words, but when the HMM option is enabled, it applies a statistical model to identify probable word boundaries for words or phrases that are not in its dictionary.
 This is particularly useful for segmenting new or rare words, names, and slang.

 In summary, the `jieba_hmm` option helps improve segmentation accuracy at the expense of indexing performance.
-It must be used with `morphology = 'jieba_chinese'`, see [Chinese, Japanese and Korean (CJK) and Thai languages](Creating_a_table/NLP_and_tokenization/Languages_with_continuous_scripts.md).
+It must be used with `morphology = jieba_chinese`, see [Chinese, Japanese and Korean (CJK) and Thai languages](Creating_a_table/NLP_and_tokenization/Languages_with_continuous_scripts.md).

 <!-- request SQL -->